Soil & geology

 Construction era & estate-style stock

 Tiburon's housing stock spans pre-WWII estate-era homes (some with original foundations now nearly a century old) through 1950s-1970s mid-century modern through 1990s-2000s upscale infill.
-Each era brings its own structural concerns: the pre-war homes often have undersized original footings and unbraced cripple walls; mid-century homes need typical Bay Area retrofit attention; newer construction is mostly code-compliant but the bay-view lots add hillside engineering requirements that flat-site code doesn't fully cover.
+Each era brings its own structural concerns: the pre-war homes often have undersized original footings and unbraced cripple walls; mid-century homes need typical Bay Area structural attention; newer construction is mostly code-compliant but the bay-view lots add hillside engineering requirements that flat-site code doesn't fully cover.
 The bid follows the era and the slope together.

 Code & permitting